NVIDIA/fsi-samples/gQuant/plugins/gquant_plugin/README.md

-## greenflow RAPIDS Plugin Example
+## Greenflow RAPIDS Plugin Example
-This is a example to show how to write an external greenflow RAPIDS plugin. greenflow take advantage of the `entry point` inside the `setup.py` file to register the plugin. greenflow can discover all the plugins that has the entry point group name `greenflow.plugin`.
-Check the `setup.py` file to see details.

 The examples range from simple accelerated calculation of technical trading indicators through defining workflows for interactively developing trading strategies and automating many typical tasks.

-The extensibility of the system is highlighted by examples showing how to create a dataframe flow graph, which allows for easy re-use and composability of higher level workflows.
+The extensibility of the system is highlighted by examples showing how to create a taskgraph workflow, which allows for easy re-use and composability of higher level workflows.

 The examples also show how to easily convert a single-threaded solution into a Dask distributed one.

 These examples can be used as-is or, as they are open source, can be extended to suit your environments.

+Greenflow take advantage of the `entry point` inside the `setup.py` file to register the plugin.
+Greenflow can discover all the plugins that has the entry point group name `greenflow.plugin`.
+Check the `setup.py` file to see details.

 ### Create an new Python enviroment
 ```bash